 - an implantable port (also known as a port-a-cath) inserted under your skin, usually on your chest.

-When the infusion device is first connected to your PICC or port, the balloon containing the treatment will be full (see Pic 1 below).
-The balloon will gradually shrink over the days that the pump is attached to your PICC or port (see Pic 2 and Pic 3).
+When the infusion device is first connected, the balloon containing the treatment will be full (see Pic 1 below).
+Over the next dew days, the balloon will gradually shrink (see Pic 2 and Pic 3).

 - Keep the infusion device away from pets and children.